jcccookie/travex-app/README.md

 # Travex App

 Simple and easy travel expenses managing app.
 This app provides you with the features that allows you to easily manage your travel expenses.
 Add a location and expenses along with description, date, price, and note.
+You can search your trips or expenses with the filter input.

 ## Overview